 D. Employment of Current Students in Staff Positions

 Student employment at Puget Sound provides students an important opportunity to gain meaningful work experience while also assisting students to finance their education.
 For information on hiring students into student employment positions, contact Career & Employment Services.
 Positions identified as student employment positions are normally temporary opportunities with job responsibilities and schedules conducive to students’ primary activities of pursuing an academic degree.
 Consequently, current students may be considered only for open regular (ongoing) or temporary staff positions which do not conflict with pursuit of their academic program (including but not limited to any conflict with regular class schedules or attendance), or for those positions which do not represent a conflict of interest.
-The university’s staff application asks whether the applicant is or will be a currently enrolled student; hiring managers should consult with the Recruitment Coordinator in Human Resources before conducting any screening activities with current students who have applied for staff positions.
+The university’s staff application asks whether the applicant is or will be a currently enrolled student; hiring managers should consult with the Human Resources Generalist before conducting any screening activities with current students who have applied for staff positions.

 E. Use of Search Firms or Employment Agencies